 The age-old adage, “pride comes before a fall” applies to sports and cybersecurity — as I explain in more details in this blog on how overconfidence can lead to data breaches.

-Watch this video describing the feelings between Michigan State and Michigan, which articulate the view that: “It’s not over; it will never be over here.
+Watch the end of this video with Mark Dantonio describing the feelings between Michigan State and Michigan, which articulate the view that: “It’s not over; it will never be over here.
 It’s just starting. ...”

 More Cybersecurity / Football Comparisons